Updated October 21, 2022

 - Sensitivity to certain noises or smells

-It’s also possible to experience delayed emotional shock, the trauma of the crash affecting you days or weeks later.
+It’s also possible to experience delayed emotional shock.
+The trauma of the crash may affect you days, weeks, or months later.

 Recovering Emotionally After a Traumatic Accident

 Trying to understand your emotions and responses to what happened in your accident is the first step to coping with your thoughts and feelings.